 Who is the weirdo behind this website?
 Get a life!

 That would be me, Jessica Dolce.
 And if you have 40 minutes to kill while you give you and your dog matching pedicures, you can “meet” me in this podcast where I talk about being a dog walker and living with DINOS.
-You can also check out my blog Notes From a Dog Walker.
+You can also check out my old blog Notes From a Dog Walker and my new website focused on caregiver stress.
 And you’re right, I need to do more arts and crafts.

 My dog has soft poop.
 What do I do?